-Raise it with HEE
+Raise it with the recruiting body

 If you are not happy with the response from your foundation school or recruiting office, speak to your HEE local office for the purpose of engaging with the deanery function and find out more information.
 Ideally, if you are at this stage then the HEE local office should be able to escalate the issue.

 If you are not able to get the answer you want, then raise this issue with a BMA employment adviser who will be able to take further steps to advance your issue.